Research Output per year

 Research output: Chapter in Book/Conference proceeding with ISSN or ISBN › Conference contribution with ISSN or ISBN › Research › peer-review

-Bridging the gap in moving image, connecting new and traditional technologies for enhanced communication between students, academic and support staff across arts and designSneltvedt, S., Taylor, P., Warr, J. & Krause, S., 2009, Brighton, UK.
+Bridging the gap in moving image, connecting new and traditional technologies for enhanced communication between students, academic and support staff across arts and designSneltvedt, S., Taylor, P., Warr, J. & Krause, S., 2009, Brighton, UK: Centre for Excellence in Teaching and Learning through Design.

 Research output: Book/Report › Commissioned report › Research